-The draft T&W Local Plan had allocated a number of sites for new housing development in and around Telford.
+- Respect the area's rural character and open aspect; and - Are designed and laid out to minimise any adverse scenic impacts - 8.1.7 The draft T&W Local Plan had allocated a number of sites for new housing development in and around Telford.
 One of these, site H1 for approximately 750 new homes known as Donnington and Muxton Sustainable Urban Extension was located on the north-eastern edge of the Telford urban area within the defined 'built-up' area for Telford but that is also within Lilleshall Parish boundary.
-The Inspectors proposed modifications have removed this allocation and proposed Sustainable Urban Extension.
+This allocation and proposed Sustainable Urban Extension have been removed from the adopted Local Plan.
 There is though general understanding within the Parish of the need for development in Telford to meet its growth requirements but equally that the impact on the wider environment and rural character of the Parish should be minimised.
 Any proposals for new development in this area will be judged against this policy as part of the development plan.

-In line with comments expressed at the Open Forums and survey responses concerned with the protection of views, landscape amenity and traffic impact, this policy aims to support and encourage design measures for development in this area to minimise these impacts for the Parish.
+8.1.8 In line with comments expressed at the Open Forums and survey responses concerned with the protection of views, landscape amenity and traffic impact, this policy aims to support and encourage design measures for development in this area to minimise these impacts for the Parish.